gralog/gralog/README.md

 2. Run `./gradlew`.

-  Note: On Windows you probably need to call `gradlew.bat` nstead.
+  Note: On Windows you probably need to call `gradlew.bat` instead.

 Tests
 -----